cornell-dti/trends-full-stack/README.md

 A "standard" yet modern full-stack TypeScript web-application template using React/Vite on the frontend and Express on the backend, bundled with Turborepo.

+Conceptually, this monorepo is divided into two sub-repos: frontend, and backend.
+Since they are in effect separate repos, don't try to install or use code between the two!
+Instead, treat them separately.
+They only work together during local development (ie `pnpm dev`) and deployment.

 ## Using this example

 Run the following command: